 Creative Cloud Libraries make your assets available to you anywhere.
-Create images, colors, color themes, brushes, shapes, and more in Photoshop, Illustrator, and mobile apps such as Adobe Capture CC, and then easily access them across other desktop and mobile apps for a seamless creative workflow.
+Create images, colors, color themes, brushes, shapes, and more in Photoshop, Illustrator, and mobile apps such as Adobe Capture, and then easily access them across other desktop and mobile apps for a seamless creative workflow.

-Animate CC (formerly Flash Professional CC) comes integrated with CC Libraries.
-CC Libraries help you keep track of all your design assets.
+Animate comes integrated with Libraries.
+Creative Cloud Libraries help you keep track of all your design assets.
 When you create graphic assets and save them to Libraries, they are available for use in your Animate documents.
 Design assets are automatically synced, and can be shared with anyone with a Creative Cloud account.
 As your creative team works across Adobe desktop and mobile apps, your shared library assets are always up to date and ready to use anywhere.This pre-release drop supports options to import from libraries and reuse graphics.
 Asset types supported in Animate are: